Ditto226/business-case-analytics-pipeline/README.md

 ## 🛠️ How to Inspect This Project

-### 👁️ Option 1: Quick View (Recommended)

-1. To explore the layout, architecture, and DAX measures without setting up a data source:

-2. Download and open Demo.pbix in Power BI Desktop.

-⚠️ Important: Do not click the Refresh button upon opening.

-### 🔌 Option2: Connecting to Your Own SharePoint Directory

-1. Upload the files from the /data folder in this repository to your SharePoint directory.
+1. Upload the Data: Upload the files from in this repository to your SharePoint directory.
 Ensure your directory mirrors this folder structure:

         ├── 📁 DATA/
         │   └── Mock_Data.xlsx